Medicare (United States): General fund revenue as a share of total Medicare spending

 This measure, established under the Medicare Modernization Act (MMA), examines Medicare spending in the context of the federal budget.
 Each year, MMA requires the Medicare trustees to make a determination about whether general fund revenue is projected to exceed 45 percent of total program spending within a seven-year period.
 If the Medicare trustees make this determination in two consecutive years, a "funding warning" is issued.
 In response, the president must submit cost-saving legislation to Congress, which must consider this legislation on an expedited basis.
-This threshold was reached and a warning issued every year between 2006 and 2013 but it has not been reached since that time and is not expected to be reached in the 2016–2022 "window".
+This threshold was reached and a warning issued every year between 2006 and 2013 but it has not been reached since that time and was not expected to be reached in the 2016–2022 "window".
 This is a reflection of the reduced spending growth mandated by the ACA according to the Trustees.

 Unfunded obligation

 Medicare's unfunded obligation is the total amount of money that would have to be set aside today such that the principal and interest would cover the gap between projected revenues (mostly Part B premiums and Part A payroll taxes to be paid over the timeframe under current law) and spending over a given timeframe.
 By law the timeframe used is 75 years though the Medicare actuaries also give an infinite-horizon estimate because life expectancy consistently increases and other economic factors underlying the estimates change.

-As of January 1, 2016, Medicare's unfunded obligation over the 75-year time frame is $3.8 trillion for the Part A Trust Fund and $28.6 trillion for Part B. Over an infinite timeframe the combined unfunded liability for both programs combined is over $50 trillion, with the difference primarily in the Part B estimate.
+As of January 1, 2016, Medicare's unfunded obligation over the 75-year time frame is $3.8 trillion for the Part A Trust Fund and $28.6 trillion for Part B. Over an infinite timeframe, the combined unfunded liability for both programs combined is over $50 trillion, with the difference primarily in the Part B estimate.
 These estimates assume that CMS will pay full benefits as currently specified over those periods though that would be contrary to current United States law.
 In addition, as discussed throughout each annual Trustees' report, "the Medicare projections shown could be substantially understated as a result of other potentially unsustainable elements of current law."
 For example, current law effectively provides no raises for doctors after 2025; that is unlikely to happen.
 It is impossible for actuaries to estimate unfunded liability other than assuming current law is followed (except relative to benefits as noted), the Trustees state "that actual long-range present values for (Part A) expenditures and (Part B/D) expenditures and revenues could exceed the amounts estimated by a substantial margin."

 Public opinion

 Popular opinion surveys show that the public views Medicare's problems as serious, but not as urgent as other concerns.
 In January 2006, the Pew Research Center found 62 percent of the public said addressing Medicare's financial problems should be a high priority for the government, but that still put it behind other priorities.
-Surveys suggest that there's no public consensus behind any specific strategy to keep the program solvent.
+Surveys suggest that there is no public consensus behind any specific strategy to keep the program solvent.